-Cassell has choreographed and directed movement for Comedy of Errors, All’s Well That Ends Well, Two Gentlemen of Verona, Coriolanus, King Lear, Love Labours Lost, Romeo and Juliet, A Midsummer Night’s Dream, Measure for Measure, Twelfth Night and Othello for Commonwealth Shakespeare Company (CSC); The Curious Incident of the Dog in the Nighttime for SpeakEasy Stage Company; Lilly’s Revenge for The American Repertory Theatre; The Understudy and Mr. Burn’s, A Post- Electric Play for the Lyric Stage Company of Boston; Sound of Music for the Nantucket Dreamland Theatre; Kiss Me Kate (Featuring Kerry O’Malley and Marc Kudisch), A Midsummer Night’s Dream, The Boys from Syracuse, Symphonic Shakespeare, Footloose and Fancy Free (Movement Director/ Curator), and Urban Sprawl for Boston Landmark Orchestra/ CSC; Sunlight Interior, Sweet and Sour, and The Distance Between for The Walnut Hill School of The Arts; Little Night Music, Alicina, and Orpheus in the Underworld for The Boston Opera Collaborative; Sunlight Interior for The San Antonio Repertory Ballet; Full-Noon Trill and Gravitate for Skidmore College; Die Fledermaus for New England Conservatory, and The Me I Didn’t Know as well as Moonglow Part 2 for Across the Ages Dance.
-He has also produced, choreographed and directed the acclaimed Off-Broadway original production of Moonlight Interior at the Sande Shurin Theatre in NYC featuring the music of singer songwriter Jann Klose.
-Additional experiences include choreography and movement direction for the films Cultivating Stillness and What Alice Found (Miramax).
-He was also the artistic director and choreographer of YC Movement Theatre in NYC.
-Currently, he is the artistic director and founder of Ensemble 360, a physical theatre ensemble comprised of male actors, dancers, and musicians whose mission is to highlight the importance of storytelling through movement.
-He has also created devised work for male urban youth for a program he founded, entitled Boys in Motion, for Boston Ballet’s community engagement performance at the Strand Theatre in Dorchester, Massachusetts (Three, Esfera, Chairs in Motion).
+Cassell has choreographed and directed movement for Comedy of Errors, All’s Well That Ends Well, Two Gentlemen of Verona, Coriolanus, King Lear, Love Labours Lost, Romeo and Juliet, A Midsummer Night’s Dream, Measure for Measure, Twelfth Night and Othello for Commonwealth Shakespeare Company (CSC); The Curious Incident of the Dog in the Nighttime for SpeakEasy Stage Company; Lilly’s Revenge for American Repertory Theatre; The Understudy and Mr. Burns, a Post-Electric Play for Lyric Stage Company of Boston; Sound of Music for Nantucket Dreamland Theatre; Kiss Me, Kate (featuring Kerry O’Malley and Marc Kudisch), A Midsummer Night’s Dream, The Boys from Syracuse, Symphonic Shakespeare, Footloose and Fancy Free (Movement Director/Curator), and Urban Sprawl for Boston Landmarks Orchestra/CSC; Sunlight Interior, Sweet and Sour, and The Distance Between for Walnut Hill School for the Arts; A Little Night Music, Alcina, and Orpheus in the Underworld for Boston Opera Collaborative; Sunlight Interior for San Antonio Repertory Ballet; Full-Noon Trill and Gravitate for Skidmore College; Die Fledermaus for New England Conservatory, and The Me I Didn’t Know as well as Moonglow Part 2 for Across the Ages Dance.
+He has also produced, choreographed and directed the acclaimed Off-Broadway original production of Moonlight Interior at New York’s Sande Shurin Theatre, featuring the music of singer songwriter Jann Klose.
+Additional experience includes choreography and movement direction for the films Cultivating Stillness and What Alice Found (Miramax).
+Cassell also was artistic director and choreographer of YC Movement Theatre in NYC.
+Currently he is artistic director and founder of Ensemble 360, a physical-theatre ensemble comprising male actors, dancers, and musicians whose mission is to highlight the importance of storytelling through movement.
+He has also created devised work for male urban youth for a program he founded, entitled Boys in Motion, for Boston Ballet’s community engagement performance at Boston’s Strand Theatre in Dorchester (Three, Esfera, Chairs in Motion).